schrockwell/bodyguard/README.md

   end
 end
 ```
-If you wish to deny access without leaking the existence of a particular resource, you can return `{:error, :not_found}` from an authorization check and handle it appropriately in the fallback controller.
+If you wish to deny access without leaking the existence of a particular resource, consider returning `{:error, :not_found}` and handle it appropriately in the fallback controller.

-In lieu of fallback controllers, you can utilize `Bodyguard.guard!/4`, which will raise `Bodyguard.NotAuthorizedError` to the router, though this is not recommended.
+Forgoing fallback controllers, `Bodyguard.guard!/4` will raise `Bodyguard.NotAuthorizedError` to the router, though this is not recommended.

 ## Plugs